 - The local authority managing the secure accommodation in which the child is placed if this is not the local authority with responsibility for looking after the child.

-Any decision to place a child in a secure placement on welfare grounds can only be made with the specific approval of the Director of family Services and, if made, must be notified to those consulted and the child's Independent Visitor.
+Any decision to place a child in a secure placement on welfare grounds can only be made with the specific approval of the Director of Children's Services and, if made, must be notified to those consulted and the child's Independent Visitor.
 Where the child does not have an Independent Visitor, arrangements must be made for such an appointment as soon as practicable.

 To seek the approval of the Director, the child's social worker must prepare a written report with the following information:

 - The child's name, address, date of birth, ethnicity, school and names of those with Parental Responsibility;

 - The grounds/concerns/criteria/aims of the proposed secure placement;

 - The evidence that the criteria are met;